Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • More complex than needed for smaller teams.

-• Lacks deep operational routing or fleet-level functionality.
+• Lacks deep operational routing or fleet-level dispatch functionality.

-Large and multinational retailers need dependable international carrier coverage, standardized delivery promises at checkout, and consistent global tracking across diverse service providers.
+Large and multinational retailers needing dependable international carrier coverage, standardized delivery promises at checkout, and consistent global tracking across diverse service providers.

-Enterprise-tier custom pricing is typically dependent on shipment volume, carrier mix, and regional coverage requirements.
+Enterprise-tier custom pricing, typically dependent on shipment volume, carrier mix, and regional coverage requirements.

 8. Easyship